Albert Kligman: Unethical dermatological experiments

 Kligman is best known for having conducted human experiments on prisoners at Holmesburg Prison in Philadelphia.
 Stemming from early testing of treatments for ringworm, his work there started with an effort to control athlete's foot at the invitation of prison officials.
 He found the environment fraught with possibilities, and undertook dozens of experiments there for pharmaceutical companies and government agencies.
-Between 1951 and 1974, Kligman exposed approximately seventy-five prisoners at Holmesburg to high doses of dioxin, the contaminant responsible for Agent Orange's toxicity.
-Dow Chemical paid Kligman $10,000 to conduct the experiments on the toxicity effects of this chemical warfare agent.
-Prisoners were awarded for participation, their primary source of income, in 1959 acquiring in total $73,000 in by volunteering to test pills and creams.
+Between 1951 and 1974, Kligman exposed approximately seventy-five prisoners at Holmesburg to high doses of dioxin, the contaminant responsible for Agent Orange's toxicity to humans.
+Dow Chemical paid Kligman $10,000 to conduct these dioxin experiments.
+Prisoners were awarded for participation, their primary source of income, in 1959 acquiring in total $73,000 by volunteering to test pills and creams.
 Little effort was taken to assure the safety of the test subjects, some of whom were intentionally exposed to pathogens causing infections, including herpes, staphylococcus, and athlete's foot.
 Moreover, Kligman's payment of subjects had other unintended consequences: the economic power gained by subjects was used by some of them to "coerce sexual favors from other inmates".

 Kligman's prisoner testing for the government was not limited to dermatology, extending even to the testing of psychoactive drugs for the Department of Defense.

 While Kligman maintained that the testing was consistent with scientific and ethical norms of the era, nearly 300 subjects tested while in prison sued him, the University of Pennsylvania, and Johnson & Johnson.
 The lawsuit was brought because of violations of the Nuremberg Code.
 Though the suit was dismissed under the statute of limitations, the public reaction to the testing program contributed to the enactment of federal regulations restricting medical studies in prisons.
-Later commentators, including Senator Ted Kennedy, remarked how, in spite of the sets of ethical principles laid out in the 1947 Nuremberg Code and (much later) the Declaration of Helsinki, the poorer members of society typically bore the brunt of unethical biomedical research; Kligman's research at Holmesburg prison has become a textbook example of such unethical experimenting, and has been denounced as equivalent to "the barbarity and sadism of Auschwitz and Dachau."
+Later commentators, including Senator Ted Kennedy, remarked how, in spite of the sets of ethical principles laid out in the 1947 Nuremberg Code and (much later) the Declaration of Helsinki, the poorer members of society typically bore the brunt of unethical biomedical research; Kligman's research at Holmesburg prison has become a textbook example of such unethical experimenting.

 Beyond the controversies relating to the testing on prisoners, Kligman was found to have discrepancies in the data underlying his experiments.
 This led to his research being barred by the Food and Drug Administration for a period.